 - Where there is no chance of trading out then the usual solution is to close and go into liquidation.

-If you can’t do the numbers and work out what you owe, a good test is whether people are chasing you for money all the time and threatening Court judgements?
+If you can not do the numbers and work out what you owe, a good test is whether people are chasing you for money all the time and threatening Court judgements?
 Be aware that one thing the Insolvency Service use as a test of wrongful trading is whether you have many County Court judgements going back over a period of time that you have not paid.